lwerdna/proof_learn/README.md

 There is no absurdity ⊥ in this system, unlike https://proofs.openlogicproject.org/ which adds some difficulty.

+Use the [quick reference](./quickref.html) for a review of all the permitted rules in the Fitch system.
 The "Be-Fitched!
 Strategy Guide" ([local](./strategy.html)) ([Stanford](http://logic.stanford.edu/intrologic/extras/fitch.html)) has very good advice on when to work forward from premises or backward from goals.

 ## Propositional Logic
 | links | task | notes |